sgunonu/DataSafe/LabGuide100000.md

 <!-- Image 6-->
 ### **Step 2:**
 -	At the top of the report, click either **Medium Risk, Low Risk, High Risk, or Advisory** to filter the report to show only their individual findings.
-~~-	Deselect all other risk levels.
--	Scroll through the report to view the medium risk findings.~~

 ### **Step 3:**
 -	At the top of the report, click **Evaluate** to filter the report to show only the Evaluate findings.